Open Access to Research Data

 Projects with personal data & personal sensitive data

 If projects contain personal data or personal sensitive data, specific measures need to taken to secure the data.
 Describing these measures are an important part of the data management plan.

 Personal sensitive data (Norwegian: særlige kategorier av personopplysninger) describes a category of personal data that contains information about racial or ethnic origin, political beliefs, religion, philosophical beliefs, trade union memberships, genetic and biometric information, health information, or sexual information.

 The University of Bergen Personal Data and Privacy Gateway (Personvernportalen, the Norwegian page is more comprehensive) collects guidelines and legal information that have to be considered when working with personal (sensitive) research data.

 Importantly, all student and research projects at UiB that contain personal (sensitive) data must be registered and followed up in RETTE.
-RETTE collects self-completed project information from researchers and students, research projects evaluated by NSD, and health research projects that have research ethics approval from REK.
+RETTE collects self-completed project information from researchers and students, research projects evaluated by Sikt personverntjenester (previously NSD), and health research projects that have research ethics approval from REK.

 If employees become aware of a personal data security breach (Norwegian: brudd på personopplysningssikkerheten), this has to be reported to the respective personnel for further processing upon knowledge.
 At UiB, this can be done using an online form (see also UiB rules).

 Storage of personal (sensitive) data in the active phase of research

 The IT-department at UiB has a service for secure storage and access to sensitive data, SAFE.